GVS

 Branding & Visual Design

 GVS helps guide struggling people through their present circumstances and into a brighter future.
-They want their brand to be a safe space, somewhere for people in crisis to land and take a breath.
-Somewhere brighter than their current murky life while still being taken seriously as a professional resource.
-It needs to be clear and concise to prevent becoming one more hurdle for them to get over.
-Basically, not another confusing government website.
+They want their brand to be a safe space.
+Somewhere for people in crisis to land and take a breath while still being taken seriously as a professional resource.
+It needs to be clear and concise to prevent GVS from becoming another hurdle for them to get over.
+Basically, not a confusing government website.

 Website Design